Skip to content

 Getting a refund on your credit card shouldn’t be difficult.
 Here's what you need to know about credit card refunds

-When you’re making a purchase, paying with a credit card works in the same way as using a debit card or cash – at least at the point of transaction, meaning you get what you paid for, and the vendor gets their money.
+When you’re making a purchase, paying with a credit card works in the same way as using a debit card or cash – at least at the point of transaction, meaning you get what you paid for, and the retailer gets their money.

 However, you do not actually spend your own cash when you use a credit card.
 Instead, the money is borrowed from the card company, which you pay back at the end of the month, either in part or in full.
-This lets you spread larger purchases out over a few months, and you can use it to tide you over until payday.

 This makes the process of getting a refund slightly different.
 Here’s what you need to know.